 In addition, olive oil is good for you http://en.wikipedia.org/wiki/Olive_oil#Nutrition_and_health_effects:

 “Olive oil contains the monounsaturated fatty acid oleic acid, antioxidants such as vitamin E and carotenoids, and oleuropein, a chemical that prevents the oxidation of LDL particles.
 It is these properties that are thought to contribute to the health benefits of olive oil”.

 Armenian Pepper Sauce

 You have to get this great sauce.
-It is wonderful in a variety of foods.
-It is also thickens sauces at the last minute, but you would want an already robust sauce.
+Wonderful in a variety of foods, it also thickens sauces at the last minute, but you would want an already robust sauce.
 It will also serve as a desperate source of sautéed red peppers in a recipe.

 If you live in Glendale, California, it’s not hard to find because there are Armenian stores every few blocks, but if you are not so fortunate, you can probably find Red Pepper Paste in Mediterranean stores.
 My favorite brand is Tukas, but Zergut is very good as well.

 Understand that you cannot use hot sauce as a substitute.
 Red pepper sauce is made mostly from Paprika peppers and sweet red peppers.
 Although it might have a bit of a bite, it is not vinegar-based like hot sauces.

 I use a lot of Zatarain’s products because they taste good and are easy to prepare.
 I use rice mixes, spices, and mustards.
 You can’t go wrong with Zatarains.